Skip to content

 To enhance contrast, some laser users apply light coloring agents or chalk to the engraved area, followed by gentle cleaning of the surface.
 In certain applications, sealing the slate after engraving can help protect the finish and improve long-term durability, especially for slate coasters or outdoor slate products.

-Luckily, unlike metal laser engraving which may become rust without any post-processing, the engraving patterns no matter on surface of the slate coaster or deep engraving results, the designs would not fade away, only when you sanding the stone.
+Luckily, unlike metal laser engraving, which may become rust without any post-processing, the engraving patterns no matter of the surface of the slate coaster or the deep engraving results, the designs would not fade away, only when you sand the stone.

 Understanding how to prepare slate after engraving helps ensure consistent appearance and professional-quality results.